Joseph Massino: Rise to power

 By the late 1960s, Massino was a Bonanno associate.
 He led a successful truck hijacking crew, with the assistance of his brother-in-law Salvatore Vitale and carjacker Duane Leisenheimer, while fencing the stolen goods and running numbers using the lunch wagon as a front.
-He also befriended another mob hijacker, future Gambino crime family boss John Gotti.
+Massino also befriended another hijacker, future Gambino crime family boss John Gotti.
 Increasingly prosperous, Massino opened his own catering company, J&J Catering, which became another front for his activities.

-In 1973, boss Natale Evola died.
-On February 23, 1974, at a meeting at the Americana Hotel in Manhattan, the Commission named Massino's mentor, Rastelli, as boss.
-On April 23, 1976, Rastelli was convicted of extortion, and on August 27, was sentenced to 10 years in prison.
-In his absence Carmine Galante, a former consigliere and convicted drug trafficker, seized control of the Bonannos as unofficial acting boss.
+In 1973, Natale Evola, the boss of the Bonnano family, died.
+On February 23, 1974, at a meeting at the Americana Hotel in Manhattan, the Commission, the American Mafia's governing body, named Rastelli as Evola's successor.
+On April 23, 1976, Rastelli was convicted of extortion, and on August 27 was sentenced to ten years in prison.
+In his absence, Carmine Galante, a former consigliere and convicted drug trafficker, seized control of the family as unofficial acting boss.

-In 1975, Massino and Vitale participated in the murder of Vito Borelli, whom Massino claimed was primarily executed by Gotti at the behest of Paul Castellano of the Gambino crime family.
-The Borelli hit was significant for Massino in that he "made his bones"—proved his loyalty to the Mafia by killing on its behalf—and put him close to becoming a "made man", a full member, in the Bonanno family.
-Massino also arranged the murder of one of his hijackers, Joseph Pastore, in 1976, after having Vitale borrow $9,000 from him on his behalf.
+In 1975, Massino and Vitale participated in the murder of Vito Borelli, whom Massino claimed was primarily executed by Gotti at the behest of Paul Castellano of the Gambino family.
+The Borelli hit was significant for Massino in that he "made his bones"—proved his loyalty to the Mafia by killing on its behalf—and put him close to becoming a "made man" (full member) in the Bonanno family.
+Massino also arranged the 1976 murder of one of his hijackers, Joseph Pastore, after having Vitale borrow $9,000 from him on his behalf.
 While later acquitted of the crime, both Vitale and Massino would admit to participation after turning state's evidence.

 In March 1975, Massino was arrested along with of one of his hijackers, Raymond Wean, and charged with conspiracy to receive stolen goods.
-He was scheduled to go on trial in 1977, but the charges were dropped after he successfully argued that he had not been properly mirandized, disqualifying statements Massino gave to police from being used in trial.
+He was scheduled to go on trial in 1977, but the charges were dropped after he successfully argued that he had not been properly mirandized, disqualifying statements Massino had given to police from being used in trial.

 On June 14, 1977, Massino was inducted into the Bonanno family along with Anthony Spero, Joseph Chilli Jr. and a group of other men in a ceremony conducted by Carmine Galante.
-He worked as a soldier in James Galante's crew, and later worked in Philip "Phil Lucky" Giaccone's crew.
-Massino nevertheless remained loyal to Rastelli, then vying to oust Galante despite his imprisonment.
-Fearing Galante wanted him dead for insubordination, Massino delivered a request to the Commission, the governing body of the American Mafia, on Rastelli's behalf to have Galante killed.
-The hit was approved and executed on July 12, 1979; Rastelli subsequently took full control of the family and rewarded Massino's loyalty by promoting him to capo.
+He worked as a soldier in James Galante's crew, and later in the crew of Philip "Phil Lucky" Giaccone.
+Massino nevertheless remained loyal to Rastelli, then vying to oust Carmine Galante despite his imprisonment.
+Fearing Galante wanted him dead for insubordination, Massino delivered a request to the Commission on Rastelli's behalf to have Galante killed.
+The hit was approved and executed on July 12, 1979; Rastelli subsequently took full control of the family and rewarded Massino's loyalty by promoting him to caporegime.

 By the beginning of the 1980s, Massino ran his crew from the J&S Cake social club, a property just behind J&J Catering.
-The building was seized in 1988 during a crackdown on the Bonannos' gambling activities.
+The building was seized in 1988 during a crackdown on the Bonannos' illegal gambling activities.